Is it Oral Cancer?

 - TAKE PHOTOS!
 Keep a visual record of what you see and/or feel.

 - Be sure you are getting a Six-Step Screening at your dental check-up.
 A thorough oral cancer screening should take about three minutes.
+If you are not getting one, you should find a new dental practice.

 - Don’t watch and wait for more than two weeks.
 The mouth heals faster than any other part of the body.
 If something persists for more than 14 days, it may be abnormal and needs to be followed and treated by an expert.